 The PCF should subscribe to changes of RAT, Access Type, and PLMN to SMF for both SUPI1 and SUPI2 and it may update the PCC rules based on the notifications.

+Editor's note: Further description on how to handle a single SM policy association related to two SUPIs, is FFS.

-ATSSS Rules: To enforce DS policies in the UL direction, the ATSSS rules are enhanced with a new Access Descriptor parameter.
+ATSSS Rules: To enforce DS policies in the UL direction, the ATSSS rules are re-used to provide policies for DualSteer traffic steering and switching and enhanced with a new Access Descriptor parameter to differentiate from ATSSS rules used with MA PDU Session.
 This is the same 4-tuple as described in Table 6.1.Y.1.4-1 and guides the DS device to identify which one of the accesses is Access1 and which one is Access2.

+Editor's note: Whether this is referred to as ATSSS rules or a new type of rule is define (DS rules) is FFS

 Table 6.1.Y.1.4-2: ATSSS rule structure to support DS